How to Import Data via REST API into Magento 2

 The Improved Import & Export Magento 2 module provides the ability to create any custom schedule to run the REST API import.
 Use the standard cron syntax to enable any custom update interval.
 Alternatively, you can select a predefined schedule and customize it according to your needs if necessary.

-Besides, the Improved Import & Export Magento 2 extension provides the ability to create import profiles aimed at manual run only.
+Besides, the Improved Import & Export Magento 2 extension provides the ability to create import profiles aimed at manual runs only.
 It is a very convenient feature for such processes as the Magento 2 migration.
 For instance, you need to transfer data from another store to your new e-commerce website, and the REST API data import is the easiest way to achieve this goal.
-Create the corresponding import profile and switch it to a manual mode.
+Create the corresponding import profile and switch it to manual mode.
 Launch the profile, and it will seamlessly transfer data to your Magento 2 store via REST API.

 Also, note that you can launch any automated Magento 2 REST API import manually if required.
 For instance, the next update is planned for the end of the week, but it is Tuesday, and you need to import the new information right now.
 The Improved Import & Export extension allows you to launch the Magento 2 REST API import whenever you want.
 The following gif image displays how to create various update schedules and choose a manual mode.